Note Taking Manual

 These are basically Notebooks, they make more sense than folders

-because you can change them using vim
+because you can change them using vim and sed which scales

 better over many files and is easier to maintain than manually maintaining

-across directories.
+symlinks across directories.

 These are supported by: